 For example, I have created my blog to showcase my expertise.
 Yes, it’s also a business and there are business components to it, but what I’m really trying to do is showcase my expertise.

 I’ve been doing this for a long time.
-I like sharing my story and I’m trying to help people create their own blog so they can grow it to the point where they can quit their full-time job.
+I like sharing my story and I’m trying to help people create their own blog so they can grow them to the point where they can quit their full-time job.
 That’s my goal, and I really enjoy that.

 Next, people had to have a blog just to educate people on certain topics or things that are important to them.
 Now, if you’re one of those individuals that is just starting out and you’re like, “I don’t know that I can educate and change the world with my blog, but what is it that I can do?”